The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

 Here, we propose a field-theory approach to describe a flavor symmetry breaking in the BCS model, which implies a two-gap phase.
 Our approach, nevertheless, neglects the underlying mechanism for the flavor symmetry breaking, which is assumed to be generated by an external field, similar to the polarized light in the case of states out of equilibrium \cite{Chamom}.
 Thereafter, we use the Hubbard-Stratonovich transformation for obtaining a trilinear action with two auxiliary fields $\sigma$ and $\Delta$.
 Integrating out the fermions and considering a constant-field configuration, we derive the so-called effective potential of the model, which is dependent on these two fields.
-From this potential, we derive a set of two coupled-gap equations, which allows to calculate the vacuum expectation values of $\sigma$ and $\Delta$.
-From the gap equations, we obtain a critical gap $\Delta^c_0$ which separates the normal phase from the superconductor phase.
-Furthermore, we calculate the critical temperature for $\sigma_0=\langle \sigma\rangle$ in terms of $\Delta^c_0$.
+From this potential, we derive a set of two coupled-gap equations, which allows to calculate the vacuum expectation values of $\sigma$ and $\Delta$ as well as the critical temperature below each the phase transition may be observed.
+We show that the effective potential may have a stable and metastlable vacuum configuration, depending on the values of the coupling constants.

-The outline of this paper is the following: in Sec.~II we apply our field-theory approach to the standard BCS model in order to review our main steps.
-In Sec.~III we apply the large-$N$ approximation to the two-gap BCS model.
-In Sec.~IV we discuss our main results.
-We also include an appendix where we give some details regarding the effective action in the large-$N$ approximation.